SchemaStore/schemastore/CONTRIBUTING.md

 - [Full strict mode](https://ajv.js.org/strict-mode.html) via AJV validator (SchemaStore default mode)
 - Not fully strict mode via AJV validator.
 (The json filename is present in the `ajvNotStrictMode` list in [schema-validation.json](src/schema-validation.json))
 - Validation via [tv4](https://github.com/geraintluff/tv4) (The json filename is present in the `tv4test` list in [schema-validation.json](src/schema-validation.json))

+### Avoid common PR problem:
+- git merge conflict in catalog.json because you added the item to the end of the list instead of alphabetically.
+- Prettier build server failed because the PR was created/push from an organization and not from your own account.